adilnaimi/offensive-training/README.md

 # Goal
-Detect artifacts related to DCSYNC operations in the network and how it's being used to credentials
+Detect artifacts related to DCSYNC operations in the network and how it's being used to credentials dumping

 # Categorization
 These attempts are categorized as [Credential Dumping / DCsync](https://attack.mitre.org/techniques/T1003/).